-Sergey Dereliev representative of African-Eurasian Waterbird Agreement -AEWA
+Sergey Dereliev representative of the African-Eurasian Waterbird Agreement -AEWA

-Marc van Rooman (SOVON Vogelonderzoek Nederland), special counts of intertidal mudflats in Africa & Middle East
+Marc van Rooman (SOVON Vogelonderzoek Nederland), special counts of intertidal mudflats in Africa & Middle East, Wadden Sea Flyway Initative.

 Richard Hearn (Wildfowl & Wetlands Trust-WWT), WI/IUCN SSC Specialist Group representative

-Verena Keller (Schweizerische Vogelwarte), representative of European Bird Census Council - EBCC
+Verena Keller (Schweizerische Vogelwarte), representative of the European Bird Census Council - EBCC